sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 - average all segmentations from each contrast within the same space (the T2)
 - bring back the segmentations to the original image space of each contrast (except for the T2)

 The output of this script is a new 'derivatives/labels_softseg/' folder that contains the soft labels to be used in this contrast-agnostic segmentation project.
+All the registration were manually QC-ed and the bad registrations were listed in [exclude_reg.yml](https://github.com/sct-pipeline/contrast-agnostic-softseg-spinalcord/blob/main/exclude_reg.yml).
+The processing was run again to generate the soft segmentations.

 Specify the path of preprocessed dataset with the flag `-path-data`.

 #### Launch processing